census-instrumentation/opencensus-php/CONTRIBUTING.md

 Tests are a very important part of OpenCensus for PHP.
 All contributions should include tests that ensure the contributed code behaves as expected.

-To run all tests, the following command may be invoked;
+To run all tests, the following command may be invoked:

 ```sh
 $ composer tests